 Fleming's plots have been largely discarded since 1969.
 So why must everything go back to Fleming when there have been 19 Bond films that had very little to do with his novels?
 If we had to stick to Fleming religiously, the series would have closed when George Lazenby threw the towel in.

 The "Let's cast a white Shaft" is often wheeled out.
 Or "Let's have a white Martin Luther King or Nelson Mandela".
 Shaft being black is fundamental to his character — Bond being white isn't.

 Martin Luther King and Nelson Mandela being Black are integral to their stories — Bond being white isn't.
 Another slight thing: Mandela and Luther King were real people, and James Bond is/was not.
 The Bond films have only referenced 007's parents three times.
 Bond's mother was Swiss, but who's to say she had to be white?

 Times evolve, and so has the series.
 From Russia with Love is a great film, but the franchise would have gotten pretty stale had there been 24 of them.

 Some other points to consider:

-It's entirely possible that a British agent in 2018 could be black, and the Bond films have always been set in the current day.
+It's entirely possible a British agent in 2018 could be Black, and Bond films have always been set in the current day.
 It's not about being "politically correct".